Overtorment/Cashier-BTC/README.md

 -------------------------------------------------------------

 Transfer funds from aggregated seller's address to some other address.
-Supported currencies BTC, USD, EUR.
+Supported currencies: BTC.
 There's no additional sequrity here, it is presumed that the %seller% identifier is kept secret.
-You might want to disable this call for security reasons.
+You might want to disable this call for security reasons (or manually replace seller's address in database with the one you control).

 	Example